rzajac/esp-drv/src/esp_ds18b20/README.md

 ```

-With DS18B20 temperature measurement takes between 94 and 750ms depending
+Temperature measurement with DS18B20 takes between 94 and 750ms depending
 on resolution.
-You don't want to block the CPU for that long waiting for
+You don't want to block the CPU for that long using some kind
-example using some kind of delay.
-That's why library is using event bus
+of delay.
+That's why library is using event bus (esp_eb) to emmit events when
-(esp_eb) to emmit events when the temperature conversion is ready to read.
+the temperature conversion is ready.

 Check [example program](../../examples/ds18b20_temp) to see how it should be
-done.

-See driver documentation in [esp_ds18b20.h](include/esp_ds18b20.h) header file
+done and driver documentation in [esp_ds18b20.h](include/esp_ds18b20.h)
-for more details.
+header file for more details.